Here’s why you should be using an air purifier—stat

 HEPA filters are effective in filtering out any particulate matter that is larger than 0.3 microns, while active carbon filters are helpful in eliminating smoke exposure that can come with wildfire pollution.

-To buy, or not to buy an air purifier
+To buy or not to buy an air purifier

 While pressing concerns like wildfire pollution and coronavirus may incline you to purchase an air purifier, there are also many everyday circumstances that create poor indoor air quality.

 So, are air purifiers worth it?
-The short answer is yes, because air purifiers work just as they’re intended.
+The short answer is yes, because they work just as they’re intended.
 Several studies have shown that air purifier usage can have a mild to moderate positive effect on air quality, and therefore, personal health.

 For this reason, an air purifier may be the household investment to make this year.
+For most homeowners, the Winix 5500-2 Air Purifier is our best overall choice for its intuitive controls, ability to easily move around the house, and powerful filtration against potent fumes like cigarette smoke.

 The product experts at Reviewed have all your shopping needs covered.
 Follow Reviewed on Facebook, Twitter, and Instagram for the latest deals, product reviews, and more.